 Lesson: Some of the Worst Episodes in History Can Be Blamed on an Intolerant and Libelous Press

-Thus, according to the WaPo story, even though the girl cleared Rowland, and even though charges were dropped, the media went ahead with a reckless and libelous story.
-And as a result, hundreds of innocent people were massacred.
+Thus, according to the WaPo story, a biased, reckless, and unscrupulous newspaper went ahead with a libelous story, and as a result, hundreds of innocent people were massacred.
 A century later, the media has not learned its lesson.
 They falsely accused Nick Sandmann (see below).
 They falsely accused the McCloskeys.
 They falsely accused Brett Kavanaugh.
 And now they are falsely accusing Rittenhouse.
 All of these innocent people have had their lives ruined by an intolerant press that seeks to “cancel,” punish—and even destroy—people with whom they disagree politically.
 For the sake of civil society, the media must be held more accountable for their crimes.

 How It Ended in Tulsa